 - The approved visitor application and subsequent changes will be entered into the Department of Corrections Information System (DCIS) visiting computer system for system-wide utilization and access during the course of the inmate's incarceration.

 - An approval to visit an inmate may be revoked when information which would have resulted in denial of visits becomes known after an approval to visit has been granted.
 Revocation and/or suspension of visits may be ordered by the Administrative Head for any activity or event occurring subsequent to the approval for visits (See Section IV.L.).
 All revocations and/or suspensions with beginning and ending dates will be entered into the DCIS visiting computer system.

-- An official valid document with the visitor's photograph secured thereupon (driver's license, student identification card, etc.) is necessary to establish visitor identification.
+- Valid photo identification (driver's license, student identification card, etc.) is necessary to establish visitor identification.
 The address on the photo ID must match the address on the application.